kjames1a/startup/notes.md

 ## React Part 1: Routing

 Some ways of coding that works in css does not transfer well into react.
 It needs a specific sytax for style.
+React has also helped me to find areas where I never had a closing tag.
+Do not have multiple of the same css styles stored in different css files.
+This created a lot of breaks through out the app.
+React helped me to see a lot of issues that I had in my HTML and CSS.
+Implementing React would have been a lot easier if I did everything correctly from the start, but I guess that is the process of learning.

 ## React Part 2: Reactivity